cristianogle/hci-exam/README.md

 # hci-exam
-!!!This repository contains the java code for the programming assignment (option 3: Langton's Ant), included a README that explains how to run the program.
+This repository contains the java code for the programming assignment (option 3: Langton's Ant), and also the written report for the exam project.